pagoru/kick_live_ws/README.md

 <br>

 ### `DISCONNECT`
-Triggered everytime a user gets banned.
+Triggered everytime the websocket disconnects.

 You can use this to reconnect. kickConnection will handle the reconnect and add listeners again.